 Then there is the fabulous collection of museums on offer, where visitors can learn about the art and history of the area first-hand.
-They also have a number of cultural institutions as well, such as theatre’s and convention centres.
+They also have a number of cultural institutions as well, such as theatres and convention centers.

-Perhaps the most famous attraction in the city though, is Hamburg Rathaus.
-The acting city hall, it is an incredible Renaissance Revival building, situated in the Rathausmarkt square.
-One of the most iconic and historical buildings in the city, it is a must see for anyone visiting Hamburg.
+Perhaps the most famous attraction in the city though is Hamburg Rathaus (City Hall).
+The acting city hall is an incredible Renaissance Revival building, situated in the Rathausmarkt square.
+One of the most iconic and historical buildings in the city, it is a must-see for anyone visiting Hamburg.

 The square in front of the Rathaus often hosts festivals and events as well, such as the city’s main Christmas market.
 This means if you visit at the right time, you will be able to see the stunning building while enjoying the events and activities that are taking place in front of it.

-For those who enjoy a little culture without all of the history, this is also one of the best shopping areas in the city.
+For those who enjoy a little culture without all of the histories, this is also one of the best shopping areas in the city.
 Beautiful squares, such as Mönckebergstrasse and Spitalerstraße, are surrounded by a wide and diverse range of shops.
-This allows people to purchase souvenirs and local products, while still taking in the culture of the city.

-The second stop we will be making is in Neustadt, a quarter that borders the Old Town of Altstadt.
-As you may expect from such an area, it features many similar sites and attractions to its neighbour.
+The second stop we will be making is in Neustadt (Hamburg New Town) a quarter that borders the Old Town of Altstadt.
+As you may expect from such an area, it features many similar sites and attractions to its neighbor.

-The Gansemarkt square and St. Michaelis church are two of the most prominent and important attractions in the city and both can be found in Neustadt.
+The Gansemarkt square and baroque church St. Michaelis church are two of the most prominent and best-known attractions in the city and both can be found in Neustadt.
 This makes it an ideal destination for anyone wanting to visit those locations.

 If you are intent on doing shopping during your time in the city, while still taking in plenty of its most famous sites, this should be a strong candidate for where you choose to stay.